-Before you start your car buying process, there are a few important things that you should know about car loans.
+Before you start the car buying process and sign the dotted line, here are a few important things that you should know about car loans:

 Your credit score is the single most important factor in determining what type of loan you will be able to get from a lender.
 Whether you’re going through a bank, an auto loan dealer or the dealership itself, the rate will be dependent on it.